Illinois Compiled Statutes

 (2) In awarding grants, the Department shall consider

-the necessity for overdose prevention projects in various settings and shall encourage all grant applicants to develop interventions that will be effective and viable in their local areas.
+the overall rate of opioid overdose, the rate of increase in opioid overdose, and racial disparities in opioid overdose experienced by the communities to be served by grantees.
+The Department shall encourage all grant applicants to develop interventions that will be effective and viable in their local areas.

 (4) In addition to moneys appropriated by the General